youanan/frankfusion/_posts/2007-12-04-sql-date-comparison-gotcha.markdown

 categories:
     - SQL
 ---
 Just a little thing to remind me to use DateDiff() instead of regular operators when comparing dates.
-Here's why:
+Here's why:<!--more-->

 Say you have a deadline date stored in a db and you need to see if today is passed the deadline.
 If you do this: